GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 Your second day as an SRE at **The Movie Advisory Company** started with a bang.
 The CEO, clearly fueled by an excessive amount of coffee, stormed into your workspace, ranting about Movie Guru's unreliable performance.  **"Users are complaining about the site not always being reachable!" he yelled, "This is unacceptable!
 Movie Guru needs to be up 100% of the time!"** He demanded a solution immediately.
 With a panicked look in his eyes, he pointed you towards the platform team (a single, overworked engineer) and the application team (known for their eccentric work habits).

 Your challenge:  figure out how to improve the app's stability, manage the CEO's expectations, and prevent a complete meltdown.
 Welcome to the world of SRE!

 ### Description

 1. **Initial Response to CEO:** Analyze the CEO's demands in the context of SRE principles.
 Are there any parts of his demand that clash with those principles?
-Discuss your analysis with your teammates and coach.
+Discuss your analysis with your team-mates and coach.
 You can also do a short role-play with one of you acting as the CEO.

    > **Note**: The focus on the role-play should be on articulating your reasoning and how it aligns with SRE principles.
 The focus shouldn't be on trying to persuade the CEO to change their mind (this isn't a communication/negotiation workshop).